 (Vegan, Organic, Gluten Free)

 Tired of ordering out for Indian?
 Warming and spicy (but not too hot), the yellow split pea and red lentil base is soaked in a classically spiced Indian broth featuring garlic, ginger, and turmeric.
-Enjoy as a soup or use it as a sauce, spread over roasted or grilled vegetables with basmati rice or Baba’s Lebanese Flatbread.
+Enjoy as a soup or use it as a sauce, spread over roasted or grilled vegetables, with basmati rice, or with Baba’s Lebanese Flatbread.

-Pairing suggestion: Treat yourself to a bag of Hoyo’s Lentil Sambusas (locally hand rolled here in Minnesota), and dunk them into the dal like a sauce.
+Pairing suggestion: Treat yourself to a bag of Hoyo’s Lentil Sambusas (locally hand rolled here in Minnesota), and dunk them into the dal.